Houses in multiple occupation

 - To require the licence holder to comply with their local authority scheme for the provision of facilities for the proper disposal and storage of domestic refuse

-We'll be requiring criminal records certificates to be provided in connection with applications for licences under the Housing Act 2004 (must have been issued in the past three years)
+- criminal record certificates to be provided in connection with applications for licences under the Housing Act 2004 (must have been issued in the past three years)